Dynamic Electromagnetic Navigation: Iterative Learning Control

 where $i,j = 1,\ldots,N$.
 Let $\bm{e}^n \coloneqq \bm{y}_\SP - \bm{y}^n$ be the error in the $n$-th iteration.
 Inspired by \cite{zughaibi2021pickPlace}, we formulate the following objective function

 In this formulation, $w_e \geq 0$ and $w_{\dot{u}} \geq 0$ are scalar, fixed parameters.
 These parameters are used to weight the relative importance of the three main terms in the cost function with respect to each other.
 The first term penalizes the predicted error of the next iteration, the second term penalizes changes in the correction signal from iteration to iteration.
-The third term penalizes changes within the correction signal leveraging the derivative operator, $\Dilc \in \mathbb{R}^{N \times N}$, that approximates the derivative of $\bm{u}^{n+1}$ based on finite differences, defined as

-with $\delta_{i,j}$ being the Kronecker delta.
-Notice, that the optimization is unconstrained which allows us to calculate the optimal solution in closed form,
+The third term penalizes changes within the correction signal leveraging the derivative operator, $\Dilc \in \mathbb{R}^{N \times N}$, that approximates the derivative of $\bm{u}^{n+1}$ based on finite differences, defined as $\Dilc_{i,j} = -\delta_{i,j} + \delta_{i, j-1}, \forall i,j = 1,\ldots,N,$ with $\delta_{i,j}$ being the Kronecker delta.
+Since the optimization problem is unconstrained, we can derive the optimal solution in closed form:

 Hence, at the end of each iteration, the correction signal for the next iteration, $\bm{u}^{n+1}$, is calculated by evaluating \eqref{eq:ILC_update}, with the precomputed matrices, $\Q \in \mathbb{R}^{N \times N}$, and $\L \in \mathbb{R}^{N \times 2N}$.